What it does

 UX highlights

-- Goal-Oriented Reading: The app connects planning and action by allowing users to set weekly reading tasks (00:48) and then track them with a dedicated timer (11:18).
+- Goal-Oriented Design: The app encourages consistent reading by allowing users to set weekly reading tasks (00:54) and track their progress with a built-in timer (11:26).

 Monetization & growth